kej715/DtCyber/NOS2.8.7/README.md

 software: <name-of-nje-software>
 mailer: <mail-server-address>
 ```
 - **node** : Required.
 This is the name you want to be registered for your NJE node.
-It
+It should
-must begin with a letter and can be up to 8 alphanumeric characters in length.
+be in the form *llooommm*, where *ll* is the 2-letter country code, province, or state
+abbreviation reflecting the location of your node (e.g., GB, DE, TX, ME), *ooo* is a
+3-letter identifier of your node's operating system (e.g., NOS, MVS, VMS, CMS), and *mmm*
+is a 3-letter identifier of your choice (e.g., the PID/LID of your NOS 2.8.7 system).
+For example, a NOS 2.8.7 system located in the US state of Maine and having a machine
+identifier (see **mid**, below) of EL might have MENOSMEL as its NJE node name.
 - **link** : Optional.
 This is the name of the NJE node to which your node will connect
 in order to join the network.
 The **link** node must have a public address, and its
 administrator must agree to have it serve as your **link** node.
 If this parameter is